When the sun decides to show up, there’s few better places to be in London than in one of the many glorious parks.

 Nearest tube(s): Clapham South, Clapham Common, Clapham North

 What's it like?
-Brockwell park offers a number of rather surprising attractions: come for the outdoor cinema screenings at the Lido when they're back on – is there any better way to enjoy Jaws than being sat in an inflatable dinghy?
+Brockwell park offers a number of rather surprising attractions: come for the outdoor cinema screenings at the Lido when they're back on this summer — is there any better way to enjoy Knives Out or Grease than sat out in the cool night?
 There's also any number of sporting facilities and the park does exercise classes for older people in the evening, all of which are sadly closed at the moment.

 What's there?
 BMX track, basketball court, bowling green, cricket nets, cricket wicket pitch, athletics sprint track, football pitch, tennis courts, Brockwell lido, playground, film screenings.
 All currently closed or postponed.

-Food and drink: The Lido cafe, Brockwell hall.
-Both are currently shut.
+Food and drink: The Lido Cafe, Brockwell Hall.